writechoiceorg/rocketlawyer/pages/ux-component-events.md

 #### loading-previous-page

 The `loading-previous-page` event is fired by the RocketDocument Embedded UX once the user clicks the "Back" button.
 This tells the `ParentUI` that the RocketDocument is aware of the user asking to go to the previous page and before calling the RLBE.
-Below you can find the `loading-previous-page` schema:
+Below, you can find the `loading-previous-page` schema:

 ```javascript
    type: "loading-previous-page"